jcupitt/rtiacquire/README.md

 have this library on your system and your camera must be supported by libgphoto2.
 They have a list of [supported models](http://www.gphoto.org/proj/libgphoto2/support.php).

-libgphoto2 does not currently work on Windows.
+libgphoto2 does not currently work on Windows without some tinkering.

 It can also control a lighting system for doing Reflectance Transform Imaging, though you'll need to customise it for your exact dome and lighting hardware.
 If you don't have a dome and lighting system, you can just use the program to take pictures.

 The whole thing is in Python so it should be very easy to customise.
+There are about 600 lines of C for the live preview.

 Prerequistites
 ==============